hkolbeck/SwearJar/README.md

 To load the extension for testing or development, open the "extensions" page in Chrome by clicking the 3-dot menu in the upper-right corner and select `More Tools` -> `Extensions`.
-Click the `Load Unpacked` button, and select the root directory of the project git repo.
+Click the `Load Unpacked` button, and select the root directory of the project.

 Audio